kitty-panics/markdown/docs/Rules-CN.md

 This rule is triggered for ordered lists that do not either start with '1.' or do not have a prefix that increases in numerical order (depending on the configured style).
-The less-common pattern of using '0.' for all prefixes is also supported.
+The less-common pattern of using '0.' as a first prefix or for all prefixes is also supported.

 Example valid list if the style is configured as 'one':